pip-services/pip-services-docs/content/en/net/commons/run/_index.md

 And in contrast with other maps, its getters and setters support dot notation and are able to access properties in the entire object graph.
-This class is often use to pass execution and notification arguments, and parameterize classes before execution.
+This class is often used to pass execution and notification arguments, and parameterize classes before execution.

 </div>